Move It: Background and recording

+Release

+Franklyn Boyd, the publisher for "Schoolboy Crush", wanted to promote the song and with a white label record of the single, asked BBC television producer Dennis Main Wilson if Richard would be able to appear on the programme Six-Five Special.
+However, after being told he wouldn't be able to appear for six weeks, Boyd asked Jack Good at ITV who had had success with two pilot episodes for his rival programme Oh Boy!.
+Good listened to "Schoolboy Crush" and "Move It" and loved the latter, deciding to use Richard on the show.
+The only catch was Richard could only appear if he sang "Move It" and not "Schoolboy Crush", despite the fact that by this point all the promotion had gone into "Schoolboy Crush".
+Not wanting this opportunity to be missed, on 13 September, Richard appeared on the first episode of Oh Boy! singing "Move It".

+"Schoolboy Crush" was released backed with "Move It" on 29 August 1958.
+Following the success of Richard on Oh Boy!, the record label changed changed the promotion to "Move It" and it entered the charts in the UK by the end of the following week, peaking at number 2 on the New Musical Express chart.
+"Move It" was released in the US in November 1958, backed with Richard's subsequent UK single "High Class Baby", but failed to find much success, selling just over 1100 copies.

-Described by AllMusic as "Presley-esque" and by Richard himself as "my one outstanding rock 'n' roll classic", "Move It" was written on the top deck of a Green Line bus by the Drifters' guitarist Ian "Sammy" Samwell while making the trip to Cliff's house for a band rehearsal.
-The song's lyrics were a riposte to a 1958 article by Steve Race published in Melody Maker which stated: "So rock’n’roll is dead, is it?
-My funeral oration consists of just two words: good riddance".
-Samwell did not complete the second verse, so on the record Cliff sang the first verse twice.
-Samwell finally finished the second verse in 1995 and sent it to Hank Marvin who included "Move It" on his album Hank plays Cliff, with Cliff Richard having recorded a new vocal track which included the new verse.
+On the original recording of "Move It", Richard sang the first verse twice as Samwell did not complete the lyrics for a second verse.
+However, Samwell finally finished the second verse in 1995 and sent it to Hank Marvin who included "Move It" on his album Hank Plays Cliff, with Richard having recorded a new vocal track which included the new verse.
 The new version was debuted live at a Royal Variety Performance in front of Queen Elizabeth II that year.
 Since then, Richard has continued to perform the song with the additional verse.

 Influence

-The Beatles, in an out-take on The Get Back Journals, were recorded playing "Move It" in medley with "Good Rockin' Tonight".
-John Lennon was separately quoted as saying, "Before Cliff and The Shadows, there had been nothing worth listening to in British music."
+The Beatles, in an outtake on The Get Back Journals, were recorded playing "Move It" in medley with "Good Rockin' Tonight".
+John Lennon was separately quoted as saying, "I think the first English record that was anywhere near anything was 'Move It' by Cliff Richard, and before that there'd been nothing."

-Led Zeppelin included Richard's original version of the song on a 2010 compilation put together by them, titled Led Zeppelin - The Music that Rocked Us.
+Led Zeppelin included Richard's original version of the song on a 2010 compilation put together by them, titled Led Zeppelin: The Music that Rocked Us.